dunamismax/bash/linux/ubuntu/_scripts/_template.md

 def check_device_statuses(
     devices: List[Device], progress_callback: Optional[Callable[[int], None]] = None
 ) -> None:
+    """
+    Check connectivity status for all devices
+    If progress_callback is provided, it will be called with the index of each device
+    """

     def check_single(device: Device, index: int) -> None: success, response_time = ping_device(device.ip_address)
         device.status = success